chris3evans/my-fitness-tracker/README.md

 # My Fitness Tracker

-A full stack application that allows users to create new workouts, add exercises to these workouts and then keep session records for each exercie each time they complete a workout.
+A full stack application that allows users to create new workouts, add exercises to these workouts and then keep session records for each exercise each time they complete a workout.
 Users can keep track of their progress and see their improvement over time.

 A dynamic color scheme has been used to show progress since the last session: